simao-ferreira/dotfiles/DOCS/README.md

 The new configuration file is set as `.zshrc`.

-Optionally to install `oh-my-zsh` configuration setup run:
+Optionally there is [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) to manage the zsh configuration, to add it run:
 `sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"` Adding to to `oh-my-zsh` there are several interesting plugins like git and `agnoster` theme.
 For themes it's necessary to install `powerline fonts`.
 This is possible through `AUR` installing `nerd-fonts-complete`.
 Change the `ZSH_THEME="agnoster"` or other to get "eye-candy" visuals.